Balaji-Ganesh/Rebuild-Self_Driving_car/object_detection/ContoursDetection/README.md

 : Update after experiment..
 - it appears, that, this is very susceptible to the light conditions and need tweaking of parameters based on light conditions -- which is infeasible at real-time.

+: One more update..
+    - This time, traffic lights are being detected.
+    - The catch is.. detecting, when any one of the light is glowing.
+        Previously trying on traffic lights (all lights OFF state).
+        Guess, they haven't trained over traffic lights in off state.